turak97/bakalar/README.md

 pip install -r requirements.txt

-## How to run (be sure you are in the folder 'prog'):
+## How to run:

-source evn/bin/activate
+source env/bin/activate

-python3 bokeh_plot.py --ver {cls,reg}
+python3 prog/bokeh_plot.py --ver {cls,reg}  # '--ver' and then 'cls' or 'reg'

-python3 bokeh_plot.py -h for options
+python3 prog/bokeh_plot.py -h  # for options

 ### Have a fun!